Macmillan Inc v Bishopsgate Investment Trust plc (No 3): Facts

 Macmillan Inc was a company incorporated in Delaware, and which was controlled by Robert Maxwell.
 It owned a majority shareholding in Berlitz International Inc, a New York company.
 Under the direction of Maxwell the shares in Berlitz were transferred to Bishopsgate Investments Trust plc (a company owned and controlled by Robert Maxwell and his family) as its nominee.
-Then, without MacMillan's consent or knowledge, the shares were mortgaged by Bishopsgate to secure loans from three different financial institutions to fund Maxwell's private interests.
+Then, without Macmillan's consent or knowledge, the shares were mortgaged by Bishopsgate to secure loans from three different financial institutions to fund Maxwell's private interests.
 Accordingly, although it was named as the first defendant in the action, Bishopsgate played little part – the main dispute was fought between Macmillan and the banks who had loaned money to Robert Maxwell on the strength of the Berlitz shares as collateral.

-The central issue in the case was who had better title to the shares: MacMillan as beneficiary under a trust, or the financial institutions as mortgagees.
+The central issue in the case was who had better title to the shares: Macmillan as beneficiary under a trust, or the financial institutions as mortgagees.
 The key to determining these issues was deciding which was the proper law to determine title to the shares.
 The only previous case relating to this issue (Colonial Bank Ltd v Cady and Williams (1890) 15 App Cas 267) had been decided over a century before, followed by an "astonishing period of legal barrenness in judicial and academic consideration".
 However, in the present case the issue was complicated by the fact that many of the shares were held indirectly through a securities depository, Depository Trust Company.

-At first instance, after an extremely lengthy trial, Millett J held that the proper law to determine priority of claims was the lex loci contractus which was New York law.
+At first instance Millett J held that the proper law to determine priority of claims was the lex loci contractus which was New York law.
 Accordingly, the banks prevailed.
 Macmillan appealed against the decision, and it was agreed to hear the appeal as to what the proper law to determine the issue was as a preliminary point.
 The case was conducted largely under the assumption was that if New York law determined title, then the banks would win because they had no actual notice of wrongdoing.
 But if English law determined title, then Macmillan had an arguable case that the banks had constructive notice of Robert Maxwell's fraud on the grounds they ought to have known he was engaging in fraud when he caused the shares to be mortgaged for the benefit of loans to his private businesses.